King, Egypt President Reaffirm Rejection Of Attempts To Liquidate Palestinian Issue

-Cairo, December 27 (Petra) -- His Majesty King Abdullah and Egypt President Abdel Fattah El Sisi on Wednesday in Cairo reiterated their complete rejection of all attempts to liquidate the Palestinian issue and forcibly displace Palestinians in the West Bank and the Gaza Strip.
+(MENAFN- Jordan Times) CAIRO - His Majesty King Abdullah and Egypt President Abdel Fattah Al Sisi on Wednesday in Cairo reiterated their complete rejection of all attempts to liquidate the Palestinian issue and forcibly displace Palestinians in the West Bank and the Gaza Strip.

-At the meeting, held at Al Ittihadiya Palace, His Majesty reaffirmed Jordan's support for Egypt's firm position against any attempts to displace Gaza residents.
+At the meeting, held at Al Ittihadiya Palace, His Majesty reaffirmed Jordan's support for Egypt's firm position against any attempts to displace Gaza residents, according to a Royal Court statement.

-According to a royal court statement, the King and President El Sisi stressed the need for the entire world to push towards an immediate ceasefire in Gaza, and the delivery of sufficient and sustainable humanitarian aid to alleviate the tragic situation and the suffering of Gazans.
+The King and President Sisi stressed the need for the entire world to push towards an immediate ceasefire in Gaza, and the delivery of sufficient and sustainable humanitarian aid to alleviate the tragic situation and the suffering of Gazans.

-The two leaders said the international community shoulders an immense political and ethical responsibility towards implementing United Nations Security Council and General Assembly resolutions, in order to maintain the integrity of these international entities.
+The two leaders said the international community shoulders an immense political and ethical responsibility towards implementing United Nations Security Council and General Assembly resolutions, in order to maintain the integrity of these international entities, the statement said.

-The King and the Egyptian president warned against the continuation of the war on Gaza, which could plunge the entire region into a catastrophe whose price everyone will pay, stressing the need to prevent the spillover of the conflict that threatens regional and international security and stability.
+The King and the Egyptian president warned against the continuation of the war on Gaza, which could plunge the entire region into a catastrophe whose price everyone will pay, stressing the need to prevent the spillover of the conflict that threatens regional and international security and stability, according to the statement.

 His Majesty said the continued expansion of Israeli operations in southern Gaza will have catastrophic humanitarian and security repercussions, especially in light of the dangerous humanitarian situation.